oracle-livelabs/developer/java-management-advanced-features/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

        </copy>
        ```

        If you see the response like this, the `Oracle Java Management Service` plugin has been enabled.
-Else in case of any error, please refer to this link [Using CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliusing.htm).
+Else in case of any error, refer to this link [Using CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliusing.htm).

        ![image of entering a command in Cloud Shell](images/oci-cloud-shell-update-instance-command.png)